yy6linda/mortality_prediction_docker_model/README.md

 "model" directory is used to store the model.

-"output" directory is used to store the prediction generated for the "infer" omop data.
+"output" directory is used to store the prediction generated from the "infer" omop data.

 ## create a dockerfile